philiplb/Valdi/docs/html/0.9.0/_sources/manual/extendedfeatures.txt

            return $value % 2 == 0;
         }

+        public function getInvalidDetails() {
+            return 'divideByTwo';
         }

+    }

+The method "getInvalidDetails" defines the details in the validation results if the validation failed.
+Normally, it is a string naming the failed validator.
+One exception is the validator "or" which returns an array here.

 This validator has one small problem: It fails if the value is not given.
 But it shouldn't as this check is covered by the "required" validator.
 So we extend